 To display future developments at the level of farm groups in the EU, it is crucial to predict the structural change in agriculture.
 Main objective of this project is the development of a method and an application tool for the EU Commission for the short-to-medium term prediction of the structural development of farms.
 For this, different regional and global factors will be assessed.
 The results are going to be implemented in the IFM-CAP supply model.

 First, we assess which processes, with respect to farm specialization and farm size, are relevant for structural change in agriculture.
-Therefore, we define a common grid of farm groups for all EU countries.
+Therefore, we define a country-specific grid of farm groups for all EU countries.
 On the basis of this data, we want to transfer a recently applied approach from the marketing science to our estimation of farm structural change from the farm to the regional level.
 Possibly all regions of the EU countries are going to be analysed.

 The most important data source is the Farm Accountancy Data Network (FADN) of the EU.
 Additionally, we use data from EUROSTAT and Common Agricultural Policy Regionalized Impact (CAPRI)-Model to identify the factors that influence structural change.